 The literary device of symbolism refers to the use of an object, figure, event, situation, or an idea in a written work to represent something else—usually a broader message or deeper meaning that differs from its literal meaning.

 The things used for symbolism are called ‘symbols’, which often appear many times throughout a text, shifting in meaning and adding layers as the story progresses.

 In F. Scott Fitzgerald’s novel ‘The Great Gatsby’, the green light that sits across from Gatsby’s mansion symbolises Gatsby’s hopes, dreams and desires.

 In Nathaniel Hawthorne’s ‘The Scarlet Letter’, the letter ‘A’ symbolises adultery.

 In Dr Seuss’s ‘How the Grinch Stole Christmas!’ the Grinch steals the symbols of Christmas, like trees, presents and food, but finds out in the end that Christmas was more than those material things.

 Everyday examples of symbolism include:

 These ten literary devices are but the tip of the iceberg.
 There are so many more.
-Now that you have got a handle on how to use these ten literary devices, you can go ahead and employ them in your book instantly making it richer by adding layers of meaning to it.
+Now that you have got a handle on how to use these ten literary devices, you can go ahead and employ themwhile writing your book instantly making it richer by adding layers of meaning to it.
 Go on, create your masterpiece!